Harakiri (ski piste)

 The Harakiri is a slope in the ski resort of Mayrhofen Ski Zillertal 3000.
 It is named after the Japanese vulgar term for seppuku, ritual suicide by samurai.
-With incline of up to 78%, vertical drop of 375 metres and a length of about 1500 metres, it is the steepest groomed slope in Austria.
+With incline of up to 78% (38 degrees), vertical drop of 375 metres and a length of about 1500 metres, it is one of the steepest groomed slope in Austria.
 Thus the slope is steeper than the initial trace of a ski jump.
 Because of this extreme inclination, the slope can only be maintained with a special secured slope unit.